brianhigh/challenging_data/waddl_to_csv.md

 ```

 We see a two-byte BOM of `ff fe`, followed by the first two-byte character of
-our data, "1" (the row number?), and "1" is `31 00` in UTF-16LE encoding.
-This
+our data, "1", and "1" is `31 00` in UTF-16LE encoding.
+This verifies UTF-16LE
-verifies UTF-16LE encoding.
+BOM encoding.

 - See: https://www.unicode.org/faq/utf_bom.html#bom4
 - And: https://en.wikipedia.org/wiki/Byte_order_mark#UTF-16